Government intervention in Markets

 Disadvantages:

-7. Education and Awareness Campaigns
+7. Education Campaigns

 Definition: Efforts to inform and educate consumers or producers about the benefits or harms of certain goods or behaviors.